The Wealth Elevator

 Location

 In real estate, the mantra is ‘location, location, location’, and that’s just as true for rental properties.
 Getting the location of the property right is just as important as choosing the right property type.
-If the market wants apartments in the city and large houses in the suburbs, buying an apartment in the suburb could be a costly mistake.
+If the market wants apartments in the city and large houses in the suburbs, buying an apartment in the suburbs could be a costly mistake.

 We skimmed the surface on rental properties.
 For more information please visit theWealthElevator.com and check out our podcast.